 One man at a Table has recently written a short piece he will read out at his Table.
 It is a request that men at his Table talk from the heart and use the “I” statement.
 This is his way of not leaving the Table but stay sitting at it to make sure the Table is a great place to be.

-So here are two different scenarios; one man’s dream that his football team will one day do something wonderful, win games and get promoted.
-The sad fact is that there is zero I can do about it, nothing.
-I will have to hope that something will happen, because, I can’t leave.
+So here are two different scenarios; one is my dream that my football team will one day do something wonderful to win games and get promoted.
+The sad fact is that there is zero I can do about it.
+Nothing.
+I will have to hope that something will happen, because I can’t leave.
 I am stuck with this underperforming team.

-The other scenario is in your hands, you can leave the Table; but you don’t need to.
-You could do something about the situation.
-Look at the Fundamentals, put them on the Table and don’t leave the Table.
+The other scenario is in your hands, you can leave your Table; but you don’t need to.
+Instead you can do something about the situation.
+Look at the Fundamentals, call them out at the Table and don’t leave.
 You are very likely to have a great conversation that will strengthen the Table.

 *My team is Bristol City.